 “It arrived a few days ago at the mews, at Carlton House, and has been exhibited to the Regent in its complete state, accompanied by the officer who took it, and a number of English and Foreigners of distinction.
 The driver, in his full dress, sitting on the near pole-horse, drives the four horses with a whip, long, but he manages the horses principally by talking to them.
 The two leading horses are at such a distance from the other two that there is nearly room for two more.”

 William Bullock, who had an exhibition on Piccadilly at the Egyptian Hall, obtained permission from the English government to display the carriage, and at some point, purchased it.
-During the time that he showed it at the Egyptian Hall, spectators filled the room, and it was claimed that at least a hundred thousand curious spectators sat in Napoleon’s carriage.
-After displaying the carriage in London, Bullock took it on tour and visited the principal cities and towns throughout the United Kingdom to much acclaim.
-The spectacular carriage was driven by the French coachman and pulled by four brown, stout Norman horses.
+During the time that he showed it at the Egyptian Hall, spectators filled the room, and it was claimed that at least a hundred thousand curious spectators sat in Napoleon’s military carriage.
+After displaying the carriage in London, Bullock took it on tour to much acclaim.
+The spectacular carriage was driven by the French coachman and pulled by four brown, stout Norman horses when visiting the principal cities and towns throughout the United Kingdom.